-Slopes (describe current slopes and note any changes due to grading or fill activities): The existing site has an average downward slope from north to south of approximately 40%.
-The home will be a 4 stories, with the bottom two levels buried on at the south side of the building to match the existing slope.
-The ground will be leveled for the building pad so that building footing and foundation can be poured.
+Slopes (describe current slopes and note any changes due to grading or fill activities): The existing site has an average downward slope from north to south of approximately 15%.
+The building will be 3 stories, with the bottom level buried on at the north side of the building to match the existing slope.
+The ground where the lower level is located will be leveled for the building pad so that building footing and foundation can be poured.
+Final grading will match natural slope with drainage directed around the structure.

-Drainage Patterns (describe current drainage patterns and note any changes dues to grading or fill activities): Drainage coming toward the site is collected in a roadside gutter and routed to a regional detention pond.
-Drainage that falls within the site percolates into the ground and/or drains naturally across the vegetation and southerly down the slope.
+Drainage Patterns (describe current drainage patterns and note any changes dues to grading or fill activities): Drainage within the site will be directed away from the building and percolate into the undisturbed ground south of the building.